blakedaniel/blakedaniel/README.md

 I'm enjoying Fluent Python by Luciano Ramalho and am eager to to dive into other languages like Go and Rust.
 Since transitioning into programming through the [Recurse Center](https://www.recurse.com), I've created several web applications, implemented machine learning algorithms, and contributed to open-source projects.
 I'm a self-starter and always looking for new challenges and opportunities to learn and grow.

-- 🔭 I’m currently working on a toy Daycare application!
+- 🔭 I’m currently working on an open-source daycare application!
 - 🌱 I’m currently learning Nextjs.
 - 👯 I’m looking to collaborate on open-source projects that make a difference in people's lives.